 Author's Note: Be warned that at 5,000+ words, this counts as one of my rare long-form essays, and as such is wildly inappropriate for onscreen reading.
 It was commissioned by the distinguished literary journal Parnassus, and is posted here with the gracious permission of the publisher and editor, Herbert Leibowitz.
 The magazine appears more or less annually, in book form.
-The latest issue, which includes this essay, has just appeared.
+The latest issue, which includes this essay, is on the stands now, if you can find a stand.
 When I say it's worth seeking out, I don't mean just for the sake of my own contribution.

 "I could be bounded in a nutshell and count myself a king of infinite space."